PeterKBailey/Mass-Simulator/ReadMe.md

-# Mass Simulator Application - Peter Bailey
+# Mass Simulator Application - Keith Bailey

 Simulate massive objects along with their properties and movements